apigee/api-platform-samples/tools/README.md

 ### Postman collection

-The file `api-platform-samples.json.postman_collection` is a collection that you can import into your [Postman app](https://www.getpostman.com/).
-Postman is a Google Chrome plugin app for testing REST APIs.
+The file `api-platform-samples.json.postman_collection` is a Postman collection that you can import into your [Postman app](https://www.getpostman.com/).
+This Postman collection provides a convenient way to call the sample apps.

+>Note: The Postman collection is a work in progress.
+Currently, not all of the sample APIs are included in the Postman collection.

+>Note: Postman is a Google Chrome plugin app for testing REST APIs.
 Please refer to Postman docs for details about using the tool.

 The collection is set up in such a way that variables are used to plug certain values into the APIs.
 You need to set up an environment in Postman that defines these variables.
 They include: